 Who Can Enter Into a 10b5-1 Plan?
-We allow any Covered Person to enter into a 10b5-1 Plan.
-In addition, we require Section 16 Insiders and Designated Insiders to trade pursuant to an approved 10b5-1 Plan.
+We allow certain Designated Insiders as determined by the General Counsel to enter into a 10b5-1 Plan.
+In addition, we require Section 16 Insiders to trade pursuant to an approved 10b5-1 Plan.

 How Do I Adopt a 10b5-1 Plan?
-If you are interested in setting up a 10b5-1 Plan, you should consult with our Chief Legal Officer and make sure that:
+If you are interested in setting up a 10b5-1 Plan, you should consult with our General Counsel and make sure that:

-- The 10b5-1 Plan complies with the requirements of Rule 10b5-1 under the Exchange Act and this Policy. - You have certified to our Chief Legal Officer in writing, no earlier than two (2) business days prior to the date that the 10b5-1 Plan is formally adopted (and shall not have withdrawn such certification prior to such adoption), that as of such date and as of the adoption date of the 10b5-1 Plan, (i) you are not and, to your knowledge, will not be, aware of material nonpublic information, (ii) all trades to be made pursuant to the 10b5-1 Plan will be in accordance with applicable SEC rules, (iii) you are adopting the 10b5-1 Plan in good faith and not as part of a plan or scheme to evade the prohibitions of Section 10(b) of the Exchange Act and Rule 10b-5 of the Exchange Act and
+- The 10b5-1 Plan complies with the requirements of Rule 10b5-1 under the Exchange Act and this Policy. - You have certified to our General Counsel in writing, no earlier than two (2) business days prior to the date that the 10b5-1 Plan is formally adopted (and shall not have withdrawn such certification prior to such adoption), that as of such date and as of the adoption date of the 10b5-1 Plan, (i) you are not and, to your knowledge, will not be, aware of material nonpublic information, (ii) all trades to be made pursuant to the 10b5-1 Plan will be in accordance with applicable SEC rules, (iii) you are adopting the 10b5-1 Plan in good faith and not as part of a plan or scheme to evade the prohibitions of Section 10(b) of the

-- (iv) you will act in good faith with respect to the 10b5-1 Plan throughout its duration.
-This certification may be made in an email to our Chief Legal Officer.
-You must notify the Chief Legal Officer promptly via email and withdraw the certification if any changes of circumstances prior to the adoption date of the 10b5-1 Plan have or will render such certification to be inaccurate as of that time. - The first trade under the 10b5-1 Plan does not occur (i) for a Section 16 Insider: until the later of (A) ninety (90) days after adoption of the 10b5-1 Plan and (B) two (2) business days following the disclosure of Company's financial results in a Form 10-Q or Form 10-K for the completed fiscal quarter in which the 10b5-1 Plan was adopted that discloses Company's financial results (but not to exceed 120 days following adoption of the 10b5-1 Plan); and (ii) for persons other than Section 16 Insiders: at least thirty (30) days after adoption of the 10b5-1 Plan, in each case, following our Chief Legal Officer's approval of the 10b5-1 Plan.
-These waiting periods are collectively referred to as the "Cooling-Off Period." - The 10b5-1 Plan is not a single-trade 10b5-1 Plan adopted during the 12-month period immediately following the person's adoption of another single-trade 10b5-1 Plan, subject to the exceptions noted in Rule 10b5-1, which are provided for you in the Appendix. - The 10b5-1 Plan is adopted during an open trading window and not during any restricted trading period.
+Exchange Act and Rule 10b-5 of the Exchange Act and (iv) you will act in good faith with respect to the 10b5-1 Plan throughout its duration.
+This certification may be made in an email to our General Counsel.
+You must notify the General Counsel promptly email and withdraw via the certification if any changes of circumstances prior to the adoption date of the 10b5-1 Plan have or will render such certification to be inaccurate as of that time.

+- The first trade under the 10b5-1 Plan does not occur (i) for a Section 16 Insider: until the later of (A) ninety (90) days after adoption of the 10b5-1 Plan and (B) two (2) business days following the disclosure of the Company's financial results in a Form 10-O or Form 10-K for the completed fiscal quarter in which the 10b5-1 Plan was adopted that discloses the Company's financial results (but not to exceed 120 days following the adoption of the 10b5-1 Plan); and (ii) for persons other than Section 16 Insiders: at least thirty (30) days after adoption of the 10b5-1 Plan, in each case, following our General Counsel's approval of the 10b5-1 Plan.
+These waiting periods are collectively to as the "Cooling-Off referred Period." - The 10b5-1 Plan is not a single-trade 10b5-1 Plan adopted during the 12-month period immediately following the person's adoption of another single-trade 10b5-1 Plan, subject to the exceptions noted in Rule 10b5-1, which are provided for you in the Appendix. - The 10b5-1 Plan is adopted during an open trading window and not during any restricted trading period.